Theory of quantum system certification: a tutorial: Quantum states

+\item A general adversarial scenario without the assumptions of the state preparations being identical and independent \cite{Zhu2019VerificationAdversarialPRL,Zhu2019GeneralFrameworkFor}. \end{itemize} Protocols for the efficient verification of graph states, which are certain stabilizer states, were developed in the context of measurement-only blind quantum computation \cite{Hayashi15VerifiableMeasurementOnly} and interactive proof systems \cite{McKague2016InteractiveProofsFor,Morimae16QuantumProofsCan}.

-A version for the certification of ground states of locally interacting Hamiltonians was developed by Cramer et al.\ \cite{CraPleFla10} and extended by Hangleiter et al.\ \cite{HanKliSch17} to ground state enabling universal quantum computation.
-In this line of research, fidelity witnesses \cite{AolGogKli15,HanKliSch17,GluKliEis18} can be used to measure and estimate on a fidelity lower bounds.
-The work \cite{CraPleFla10} solves the certification problem by efficiently reconstructing the state assuming it to be of matrix product form.
-Similar ideas work for permutationally invariant states \cite{Toth2010PermutationallyInvariant,Moroder2012PermutationallyInvariant,Schwemmer2014EfficientTomographic}.
+Efficient certification protocols for ground states of locally interacting Hamiltonians were developed by Cramer \emph{et al.}\ \cite{CraPleFla10} and extended by Hangleiter \emph{et al.}\ \cite{HanKliSch17} to ground states enabling universal quantum computation.
+In this line of research, fidelity witnesses \cite{AolGogKli15,HanKliSch17,GluKliEis18} can be used to estimate fidelity lower bounds from simple measurements.
+Also in the context of interactive proof systems efficient ground state certification schemes have been developed \cite{Morimae16QuantumProofsCan,Ji15ClassicalVerificationOf}.